-The following Corporate Crime guidance note Produced in partnership with Thomas Evans of 3 Paper Buildings provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note produced in partnership with Thomas Evans of 3 Paper Buildings provides comprehensive and up to date legal information covering:

 Perverting the course of justice is a common law offence which can only be tried on indictment in the Crown Court.
 The elements of the offence are: